— An adaptation of Bethany Rose’s prose —

 Living life for an imagined reaction of someone who used to make me feel like the sun is the most messed up thing I’ve ever done.

 However, I don’t think that it is possible these days to enjoy doing anything without being seen.

-The number of kids I know take selfies of themselves doing normal stuff like drinking a cup of tea, buying a bus ticket, doing a wee – because nothing counts these days any more unless your saying ‘look at me’- unless you are turning the mundane into celebrity.
+I know a number of kids who take selfies of themselves doing normal stuff like drinking a cup of tea, buying a bus ticket, doing a wee –- because nothing counts these days anymore unless you’re saying ‘look at me’, and unless you are turning the mundane into ‘celebrity’.
 Unless you’re creating distance between imagined pixels and what you wish was reality.

 Nowadays people write online that their mom has died.
 People also click LIKE and then write ‘RIP hunny’ (insert emoji that looks sad).